colevandersWands/top/README.md

 * html/css will be the rest of FCC, curated JS 30's, and a good video series
     * we have to portion these out over the first four weeks

+> on the next pass of weeks 1-4 we bring attention to language features (in 'your notes'?), and add a set of discussion questions for each repo

 week 1
 * mon
   * js nm: :x: vars & assignment